awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. \(Optional\) Enter a name for your custom log selector template\.

-1. In **Advanced event selectors**, build an expression to collect data events on specific S3 buckets, AWS Lambda functions, `PutAuditEvents` calls on CloudTrail Lake channels, DynamoDB tables, Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, AWS Glue tables created by Lake Formation, Amazon FinSpace environments, Amazon SageMaker metrics experiment trial components, Amazon SageMaker feature stores, Amazon Kendra rescore execution plans, Amazon Cognito identity pools, Amazon EC2 instance connect endpoints, and Amazon GuardDuty detectors\.
+1. In **Advanced event selectors**, build an expression to collect data events on specific S3 buckets, AWS Lambda functions, `PutAuditEvents` calls on CloudTrail Lake channels, DynamoDB tables, Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, AWS Glue tables created by Lake Formation, Amazon FinSpace environments, Amazon SageMaker metrics experiment trial components, Amazon SageMaker feature stores, Amazon Kendra rescore execution plans, and Amazon Cognito identity pools\.

    1. Choose from the following fields\.
 For fields that accept an array \(more than one value\), CloudTrail adds an OR between values\.
       + **`readOnly`** \- `readOnly` can be set to **Equals** a value of `true` or `false`\.
 Read\-only data events are events that do not change the state of a resource, such as `Get*` or `Describe*` events\.
 Write events add, change, or delete resources, attributes, or artifacts, such as `Put*`, `Delete*`, or `Write*` events\.
 To log both `read` and `write` events, don't add a `readOnly` selector\.